Student Loan Debt Over the Years: 2000s to 2024

 Student loan borrowing increased the most in the 2007-09 recession.
 This period saw the highest number of new borrowers and the fastest increase in the average amount borrowed.
 However, differences exist between federal and private student loan borrowing over time.

-Since 2010, the federal student loan balance growth rate has generally slowed, aided by the fact that fewer people are enrolling in college.
-The federal student debt balance shrunk by about $4 billion in the first half of 2022, after the federal government instituted 0% interest and paused student loan repayment from March 2020 through August 2022.
+Since 2010, the federal student loan balance growth rate has generally slowed, perhaps aided by the fact that fewer people are enrolling in college.
+The federal student debt balance shrunk for the first time in 2023, after the federal government instituted 0% interest and paused student loan repayment from March 2020 through September 2023.

 In contrast, private student loan debt has fluctuated.
 In March 2022, the private student loan balance was up 15% from the end of 2021 — the highest year-over-year growth since 2009.
 It’s possible that the pandemic-related economic downturn kept people from paying private lenders, causing debt to mount.